-The Council is aware of the risks relating to investment into commercial property and ensures appropriate advice is sought before, during and after investment decision making.
+The Council is aware of the risks relating to investment into commercial property and ensures appropriate advice was sought before, during and after investment decision together with ongoing review over the life of the asset.
 Due to the nature of commercial investment, advice has been sought from advisers and agents with specialist knowledge and the experience required.